daytonn/ninjs/README.md

 };
 ```

 This pattern provides a consistent way to access and create elements and also creates an opportunity to add logic to the process (as in the ninjs.jquery.elements.js plugin).
 That's all there is to creating module elements.
-Now we require the file in the module using the "Sprockets require directive"::http://getsprockets.org/installation_and_usage#specifying_dependencies_with_the_require_directive in hello.module.js.
+Now we require the file in the module using the "Sprockets require directive" (http://getsprockets.org/installation_and_usage#specifying_dependencies_with_the_require_directive) in hello.module.js.

 ```js
 (function() {